-- The gastric balloon does not change any part of the anatomy and can be replaced with a new balloon after the six-month period is over.
+- The gastric balloon does not change any part of the anatomy and can be replaced with a new balloon after the six months is over.

 - As a result of the comprehensive medical weight loss program that goes along with balloon placement, patients often maintain a significant amount of their weight loss longer-term.

-- While the risks of a balloon are very low and typically are limited to the inherent risk of an endoscopic procedure, there’s also the possibility of blockage of the intestine for the balloon fails and deflates prior to its removal at our office.
+- While the risks of a balloon are very low and typically are limited to the inherent risk of an endoscopic procedure, there’s also the possibility of blockage of the intestine if the balloon fails and deflates before its removal at our office.

-- Patients to undergo aggressively procedure will not lose as much excess body weight as patients who opt for a surgical weight loss management program like the gastric sleeve or gastric bypass.
+- Patients to undergo aggressive procedures will not lose as much excess body weight as patients who opt for a surgical weight loss management program like the gastric sleeve or gastric bypass.